-‘This isn’t a video game’: Police Chief’s warning after 3 dead in Fresno crash
+‘This isn’t a video game’: Police chief’s warning after 3 dead in Fresno crash

-FRESNO, California (KGPE) – The three people killed in Saturday’s fiery crash in Fresno, seen above in surveillance video from a nearby gas station, have yet to be officially identified.
+FRESNO, California (KSEE) – The three people killed in Saturday’s fiery crash in Fresno, seen above in surveillance video from a nearby gas station, have yet to be officially identified.

 The Fresno County Sheriff’s Office believes one victim is a man in his fifties and the two other victims, who were traveling together, are female relatives in their twenties.